Afghanistan–Pakistan sports rivalries

 Pakistan and Afghanistan share a regional sporting rivalry that extends into various sports, especially cricket and football.
-The rivalry is attributed to the historical, cultural and political relationship between the two neighbouring countries.
+The rivalry is attributed to the historical, cultural and political relationship between the neighbouring countries.

 History

 In Afghanistan, sporting contests against Pakistan are followed intensely.
 The rivalry, stemming from geopolitical and cultural ties between the two states, has been compared in some aspects to the more longstanding, traditional archrivalry between India and Pakistan in sports.

 The two countries share a long and porous international border dating back to the 19th century, with a history of immigration and economic relations.
 People on both sides of the border, primarily the Pashtuns, share ethnic and cultural ties.
 However, at a political level, relations between both governments in the past have often been characterised as frosty, thus paving the way for a competitive rivalry in sporting encounters in recent times.

 Olympics

 Afghanistan made its first appearance at the Summer Olympics in 1936, while Pakistan's first appearance was in 1948.
-Pakistan have won ten Olympic medals since 1956, including three golds.
+Pakistan have won 11 Olympic medals since 1956, including four golds.
 Afghanistan have won two bronze medals, in 2008 and 2012, with The Guardian reporting that there was "elation that Afghanistan had bettered" their medal tally against Pakistan in the 2012 games.

-As of the 2020 Summer Olympics:
+As of the 2024 Summer Olympics: